kturgut/reactive-kitchen-order-delivery/README.md

 1. It is a runnable Application.
 Right mouse click on the green triangle in Intellij and run it.
 1. Currently it sends two messages to Coordinator actor that it starts:
    1. demo !
 Initialize
    1. demo !
-RunSimulation(numberOfOrdersPerSecond = 2, shelfLifeMultiplier = 1f, limit = 200, resetDB = false)
+RunSimulation(limit::q q = 200, resetDB = false)
 1. You can modify these simulation settings:
-    1. numberOfOrdersPerSecond controls the throttle setting of stream from Customer to OrderProcessor
-    1. shelfMultiplier: if you want to experiment system behavior for faster expiring products set this to a number between 0 and 1 as multiplier
     1. limit: controls number of messages that will be processed from orders.json file.
-    1. resetDB: If you want to reset the database state (in OrderMonitor) you can turn this on, or simply delete the files under /target/reactive/journal and /target/reactive/snapshots
+    1. resetDB: If you want to reset the database state (in OrderMonitor) you can turn this on, or simply delete the files under /target/reactive
 1. Alternative setting:
     demo !
 RunSimulation(numberOfOrdersPerSecond = 10, shelfLifeMultiplier = 0.1f, limit = 200, resetDB = false)
 1. After 5 seconds of no activity, program will automatically shutdown by OrderMonitor and OrderLifeCycle Report will be printed to the log.